keboola/component-tableau-extract-refresh-trigger/component_config/component_long_description.md

-The component allows triggering Tableu extract refresh tasks.
+Allows triggering Tableau extract refresh tasks based on type (`Incremental`, `Full`).
+Supports `poll mode` to control whether to wait on the result or just trigger and pass.